cg2021c/threejs-presentation-vincent-dan-teman-teman/OimoJS/README.md

 Oimo.js is a lightweight 3d physics engine for JavaScript.
 It's a full javascript conversion of OimoPhysics.
 Originally created by Saharan for actionscript 3.0.

 - It is really simple to use
 - Lack of Documentation.
-(Still in progress it says)
+(Still in progress it says).
+Oimo Physics has similiar syntax and use

 - [Github Docs](https://github.com/lo-th/Oimo.js/)
 - [Oimo.js Demo](http://lo-th.github.io/Oimo.js/#basic)